-The publishing workflow doesn’t apply to the following bot components as they do not either impact end customers or do only when used as part of a task definition.
-When you access these bot components from the bot either In Development or Published version, they show the same information.
+The publishing workflow doesn’t apply to the following components as they either do not impact end customers or do only when used as part of a task definition.
+When you access these components from either the In Development or Published version, they show the same information.

-- Batch Testing (including custom suits and test reports)
+- Batch Testing (including custom suites and test reports)

 - Manage Developer Access